 Complete rest is essential after treatment.
 The adult worms die in a few days and start to decompose.
 As they break up, they are carried to the lungs, where they lodge in the small blood vessels and are eventually reabsorbed by the body.
 This resorption can take several weeks to months and most post-treatment complications are caused by these fragments of dead heartworms.
 This can be a dangerous period so it is absolutely essential that the dog be kept as quiet as possible and is not allowed to exercise for one month following treatment.
+The first week after the injections is critical because this is when the worms are dying.
 A cough is noticeable for seven to eight weeks after treatment in many heavily infected dogs.
 If the cough is severe, notify your veterinarian for treatment options.

 Prompt treatment is essential if the dog has a significant reaction in the weeks following the initial treatment, although such reactions are rare.
 If a dog shows loss of appetite, shortness of breath, severe coughing, coughing up blood, fever or depression, you should notify your veterinarian.
+Treatment with anti-inflammatories, antibiotics, cage rest, supportive care and intravenous fluids is usually effective in these cases.